-Because we believe the proof is in the pudding, 826 programs almost always end with a finished product, such as a newspaper, a book, or a film.
+Because we believe that all students’ voices are valuable and brilliant, 826 programs almost always end with a finished product, such as a newspaper, a book, or a film.
 This teaching model, known as project-based learning, encourages students to collaborate and to make creative decisions, and gives them ownership over the learning process.
-Working toward a goal, our students are inspired to revise until their work is perfect.
+Working toward a goal, our students are inspired to revise, rewrite, and develop their pieces.
 They leave with new skills and a new-found passion for writing.
 To this end, we’ve published thousands of books of all shapes and sizes — ranging from chapbooks to paperbacks and hard-covers with magazines, newspapers, ‘zines, and essays in between.

 A big list of our publishing projects is below, but for a quick glimpse at some stellar student writing, visit our online gallery of student work.

 We’re proud of everything we publish at 826 Valencia, but we get particularly excited about our annual Young Authors’ Book Project.
 Each year, we partner with a local high school to produce an anthology of student work.
 Over the course of a semester, our tutors work one-on-one with the students, helping them polish their drafts to a high shine.
 A self-selected group of students and volunteers forms the Editorial Board, which edits each essay, comes up with the title, and co-writes an introduction.
 These books are sold at bookstores big and small all over the country.
 They’re a big source of pride for us, and for the young authors.

 Read more about past volumes of the Young Authors’ Book Project, which was first published in 2003.